GeorgiDN/Blog-with-Django/README.md

 - View all posts in a structured feed.

 ### Comments:
-- Add, edit, and delete comments on any post.
+- Add, edit, delete and like comments on any post.
 - Comments are tied to user accounts.
--

 ### Likes:
-- Like or unlike posts to show appreciation.
+- Like or unlike posts and comments.
-- View the total number of likes on a post and users who liked the post.
+- View the total number of likes on a post or and comment and users who liked.

 ### User Profiles
 - Profile pictures for users.
 - View user-specific content.
--

 ### Authentication
 - User registration and login.
 - Password reset functionality with email.

+### Friends
+- Users can send friend request
+- Accept or reject friend request
+- Accept or reject friend request
+- Friend's list

+### Messages
+- Users can send messages each other
+- Upload file, edit and remove message